-With its 4 VCOs + 1 sub-oscillator, the A10 doesn’t quite reach the oscillator power of the A8 (which had 6 VCOs and 6 sub-oscillators), but scores with a more flexible oscillator-compartment, an incredible filter section (2×2 VCFs incl.
-VC resonance, 2x triple resonators), BBD Delay / Phaser / Spring Reverb, a flexible 8-bus audio mixer, dual wavefolder and other extras.
+With its 4 VCOs + 1 sub-oscillator, the A10 doesn’t quite reach the oscillator power of the A8 (which had 6 VCOs and 6 sub-oscillators), but scores with a general more flexible oscillator-compartment, an incredible filter section (2×2 VCFs incl.
+VC resonance, 2x triple resonators), BBD Delay / Phaser / Spring Reverb, an 8-bus audio mixer, dual wavefolder and other extras.

 The already very respectable modulation sources of the GRP A8 (and subsequently GRP A4) have been extended even further (now 21-fold instead of 11-fold routing switches), the two filter envelopes are voltage controllable (!), the two VCA sections accommodate 4 (unfiltered) sine waveforms (à la Yamaha CS synthesizer) and the significantly larger range of outputs/inputs (audio as well as CV) will surely make the studio musician’s heart pulsate …